C1. Patterns and Relationships

 Duration: 20 minutes

-Form teams of six and give each team a different pattern core with a two-part pattern, that is, a pattern with an AB structure (use Appendix MJ.1 or MJ.2) to create them.
-Ask them to represent this pattern with their bodies; for example, standing and crouching; knee slapping and finger snapping; jumping and pivoting.
-Encourage the use of different attributes in creating the patterns (gesture, sound, position, etc.) so that the mathematical exchange is richer.
+Form teams of six and give each team a different pattern core with two repeating elements, that is, a pattern with an AB structure (use Appendix MJ.1 or MJ.2).
+Ask the teams to represent this pattern with their bodies; for example, standing and crouching; knee slapping and finger snapping; jumping and pivoting.
+Encourage the use of different attributes in creating the patterns (gesture, sound, position, etc.) so that the mathematical sharing is richer.

 Circulate and observe the strategies used by each team.
 Intervene, if necessary, by asking questions such as: